 I teach tennis differently from other coaches.
 I consider my technique to be the "Rosetta Stone" of tennis, that is, you will learn faster, easier, and have more fun.
-My PhD is in Cognitive Psychology with a specialty in motor skill behavior.
+I have a PhD in Cognitive Psychology with a specialty in motor skill behavior, that's just fancy for sports psychology.
 I have taken the best from the psychological research and applied it to teach tennis.
-I am author of, Tennis in the New Age, and producer of the video, Seeing the Ball.
+In order to teach tennis, you have to understand tennis but you also have to know how to teach.
+That is where my lessons shine.
+I am author of a book on Tennis and producer of the video, Seeing the Ball.
 I have coached players of all skill levels and ages.
 I didn't learn to play tennis until I was 31 years old, and earned a state ranking in the 35 and over division just 5 years later.
 I can do the same for you.

 Ever student is different so every lesson is different.
 I design a lesson to maximize the student's learning.
 My lessons are more fun than hitting baskets of forehands and backhands.
 I teach the proper communication between mind and body.
 This is the best way to learn.
 No two people will have the same strokes, just like no two handwritings are the same.
 I will take your natural strokes and do minimum repair to make them work.
 I do all ages and skill levels

 I teach the basic stroke necessities and allow the student to develop a natural stroke, that has all the required elements, but comes naturally to the student.